Join Us Members Area

 The 2025 Annual Conference of the European Circuit of the Bar will take place in The Hague, a city at the heart of global justice and international law from the evening of Thursday 18 September to the afternoon of Saturday 20 September 2025.
 The conference will be held at the headquarters of the Asser Institute, international law foundation, which is conveniently located in the centre of The Hague, full of bustling shops and elegant restaurants, and close to the more chilled-out seaside and port area.
 The conference might be a last chance to catch some beach time before autumn, against a backdrop of yet more grey clouds gathering on the political horizon.
 The city is easy to get to via Amsterdam Schiphol Airport and has fantastic rail links connected to the Eurostar.
 Upon arrival there is a cheap and sophisticated tram system, although those in the know hop on and off locally hired bikes.

-As for conference content, we are delighted that Judge Kimberly Prost (Judge of the International Criminal Court and Canadian Jurist) will give the conference keynote address.
-The ICC is increasingly in the news and, so we are very lucky to have secured the input of not one, but two, ICC judges because British Judge Joanna Korner KC has agreed to provide a welcome address during our “stakeholder” visit to the ICC.
+On Friday 19 September, there will be an optional guided ICC visit.
+We are very lucky to have secured the input of British ICC Judge Joanna Korner KC who has agreed to provide a welcome address during our “stakeholder” visit to the ICC.
 The visit will be at 09:00 sharp on the Friday 19 September, limited to 40 places and there will be heavy security.
 Places will be allocated on a “first come, first served” basis and only those with their passport or EU identity card will get in.

-The main part of the conference will start at lunchtime on Friday 19 September when various Bar leaders have accepted invitations, including Kirsty Brimelow KC, Vice-President of The Bar Council of England and Wales, Robert Němec, President of The Czech Bar, Seán Guerin SC, Chair of The Bar of Ireland, Sanne Van Oers, President of The Netherlands Bar and Stéphanie Encinas, Member of the Board, Paris Bar.
+The keynote address will be followed by a Bar Leaders Panel with Bar leaders including Kirsty Brimelow KC Vice Chair of The Bar Council of England and Wales, Robert Němec President of The Czech Bar, Seán Guerin SC Chair of The Bar of Ireland, Sanne Van Oers President of The Netherlands Bar, Barbara Howard President Elect American Bar Association and Stéphanie Encinas Member of the Board, Paris Bar.
+Chaired by Abigail Holt Garden Court Chambers & Leader of the European Circuit of The Bar.
 This will be a lively session as per the conference theme “Lawyering in a Phase of Upheaval”.

 The panel sessions mirror how our legal work runs in parallel with current events.
 Participants confirmed so far include:

-Migration: Adrian Berry KC, Garden Court Chambers, London, Nikki Vreede, Everaert Advocaten, Amsterdam, Avv Marco Bona, Studio Legale Bona Oliva & Associati, Turin, Lisanne Chamberland-Pulin, French & Canadian lawyer, Hope Avocats, Bordeaux.
-Panel to be moderated by HHJ Richard Pearce, Judge in charge of the Circuit Commercial Court and Business and Property Courts, Manchester.
+Migration: Adrian Berry KC Garden Court Chambers, London, Nikki Vreede Everaert Advocaten, Amsterdam, Avv Marco Bona Studio Legale Bona Oliva & Associati, Turin, Lisanne Chamberland-Pulin French & Canadian lawyer, Hope Avocats, Bordeaux.
+Panel to be moderated by HHJ Richard Pearce Judge in charge of the Circuit Commercial Court and Business and Property Courts, Manchester.

 Please note you will need your passport or ID card for the ICC visit.